The Challenge: Renal Failure

 The Results: Getting Another Chance

-The best in everything, for Maureen, includes her loving husband and a quiet, happy future together thanks to the gift of organ donation.
+The best in everything for Maureen includes a quiet, happy future with her loving husband thanks to the gift of organ donation.

 Maureen’s treatment and results may not be representative of all similar cases.